Flash has been dying a slow death for some time, and now it seems Apple is looking to speed up its demise.

 Google’s Chrome Browser will also start blocking Flash by default later this year.

-The blocking of Flash in Safari 10 is hardly surprising therefore, and since most big websites have long-since made the switch to HTML5, it shouldn't make a big difference to the average user.
+The blocking of Flash in Safari 10 is hardly surprising therefore, and

 For those websites which are yet to ditch the outdated plugin, Safari 10 will ask users to confirm they want to run Flash in order to see the content.